-Attendance obligations are considered equivalent to obligations to an employer.
-Students are expected to be present for the hours indicated on the clinical placement offer (e.g., 8:30 a.m. to 4:30 p.m.).
-Additionally, the total number of scheduled hours/days at clinical placements is considered to be a vital component of the M.H.Sc. program and represents the minimum number of supervised hours/days needed for students to achieve competencies in the profession.
+Attendance obligations are considered equivalent to obligations to an employer:

+- Students are expected to be present for the hours indicated on the clinical placement offer (e.g,.
+8:30 a.m. to 4:30 p.m.). - The total number of scheduled hours per dayat clinical placements is considered to be a vital component of the M.H.Sc. program and represents the minimum number of supervised hours/days needed for students to achieve competencies in the profession. - Accumulation of hours in and of itself is not representative of learning or achievement of competencies - The required number of days at the expected level of challenge, as specified in each clinical course, is essential - The number of hours and days on placement for each clinical course is a requirement for the MHSc program accreditation and must be followed exactly.